Thomas Morgenstern: Career

 At the beginning of the 2007–08 season, he won the first six competitions, which is an all-time record.
 With these six wins he also tied the record for most wins in a row, previously set by Janne Ahonen, Matti Hautamäki and Gregor Schlierenzauer.
 In early 2008, Morgenstern won a gold medal at the Ski-Flying World Championships in Oberstdorf.
 Morgenstern won the world cup for the first time, 233 points ahead of Gregor Schlierenzauer.

 During the 2008–09 season, Morgenstern could not win any competition, but won a team gold medal at the Nordic World Ski Championships in Liberec.

 The 2009–10 world cup again was very modest with only two victories.
 However, Morgenstern won gold medals in the team events at the Ski-Flying World Championships and the 2010 Winter Olympics.

 The season 2010–11 again started very successful by winning four of the first six competitions.
 Morgenstern further won the Four Hills Tournament for the first time in this season.
 In January 2011, he won his first ski flying event in Harrachov, and fixed his second victory of the ski jumping world cup with a 5th place at the ski flying competition in Vikersund on 13 February.
 At the 2011 FIS Nordic World Ski Championships in Oslo he won gold on the normal hill.
 It was his first gold medal in an individual event at world championships.
 In the following he further won gold medals in the team events (normal hill and large hill), both times together with Andreas Kofler, Martin Koch and Gregor Schlierenzauer, as well as the silver medal in the individual large-hill event.

-On 10 January 2014, he suffered serious head injuries during training for the ski flying event in Bad Mitterndorf.
+On 10 January 2014, Morgenstern suffered serious head injuries during training for the ski flying event in Bad Mitterndorf.
 He recovered in time to take part in the 2014 Winter Olympics in Sochi, where he placed 14th in the normal hill and 40th in the large hill men's individual ski jumping events.